The Parenting Practices That Aren’t Bougie Indulgences

 Much of his case is based on a book by Richard Reeves called Dream Hoarders, which identifies “structural ways the well educated rig the system.”
 The two most important, according to this column, are residential zoning restrictions and college admissions.
 These are both about access and who has it — where parents can afford to live dictates the kind of job opportunities they have and the kinds of schools their children attend, and parents with more money can better pad their children’s college applications.
 To introduce this section, the columnist points out the moral problem with “excluding other people’s children from the same opportunities.”
 Privileged parents will recognize themselves here (I do), in every passing mention of wanting to live where the “good” schools are.
 Privileging neighborhoods and their schools is a problem, one where taking does cause others to go without.

-The Times columnist seems to have thought deeply about these causes of inequality; he mentions speaking with Brooks several times about his book.
+The Times columnist seems to have thought deeply about these causes of inequality; he mentions speaking with Reeves several times about his book.
 Still, after these logical conclusions, the column concludes that they are “less important than the informal social barriers that segregate the lower 80 percent.”
 Sandwich knowledge is posited as more class-defining.

 That wobbly conclusion aside, there’s something off in this column’s discussion of class to begin with.
 Take these lines about breastfeeding and maternity leave: